gojek/darkroom/docs/usage/filter.md

 ---

-## Grey Scale
+## Grayscale

-The `mono` parameter can be used to filter the image to Grey-scale by giving it the value `000000`.
+The `mono` parameter can be used to filter the image to Grayscale by giving it the value `000000`.

 | `?w=500&h=250` | `?w=500&h=250&mono=000000`|
 |:---:|:---:|